PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 Note that you ***can*** use the same values for display_text and keys.
 The only thing you have to watch for is that you cannot repeat keys.

-When Reading a window the Table Element will return a list of rows that are selected by the user.
-The list will be empty is no rows are selected.
+When Reading a window, the Table Element will return a list of rows that are selected by the user.
+The list will be empty as no rows are selected.

 #### Icons on Tree Entries